alemuscolino/netme/README.md

 	     # unzip the archive and rename in dropzone
 	     # move this last under vendor directory

-### 3. INSTALL python3, pip3 and other libraries to www-data user:
+### 3. install python3, pip3 and other libraries to www-data user: